Microsoft SSAS Connection Details

 SSLClientCert

-The TLS/SSL client certificate store for SSL Client Authentication (2-way SSL).
+Specifies the TLS/SSL client certificate store for SSL Client Authentication (2-way SSL).
+This property works in conjunction with other SSL-related properties to establish a secure connection.

 Data Type